Communication (PhD) Fall 2026

 - Transcripts from your institution’s student portal are unacceptable.

 TOEFL, IELTS or PTE scores are required from international student applicants unless waived; see below for the exception.
-English-proficiency scores must be dated within 2 years (24 months) of the date you submit your graduate application.
+English-proficiency scores must be dated within two years (24 months) of the date you submit your graduate application.
 To be considered official, USC must receive scores electronically from the testing service.
-Applicants are encouraged to take exams by November 30, 2024.
+Applicants are encouraged to take exams by November 30, 2025.
 Photocopies or paper copies of scores are unacceptable.

 - For TOEFL, request to have your scores sent to USC institution code 4852.